-TNO (Netherlands Organisation for Applied Scientific Research) is the developer of a state-of-the-art aerodynamic model based on a BEM formulation, called the Aero-Module (Boorsma and Grasso, 2015) (formerly developed by ECN, now part of TNO).
-The model simulates the aerodynamic behavior of wind turbines by combining the concept of momentum conservation of the flow (BEM theory) and can be coupled to an aeroelastic model that solves the equations of motion for the structure, possibly extended with the hydrodynamics of the sea and control algorithms.
+TNO).
+The model simulates the aerodynamic behavior of wind turbines by combined the concept of momentum conservation of the flow (BEM theory) and can be coupled to an aeroelastic model that solves the equations of motion for the structure, possibly extended with the hydrodynamics of the sea and control algorithms.
 In this work, we concentrate on the first aspect, namely the prediction of flow and blade forces as given by the BEM method.
-All calculations are done for a rigid construction, since the effects from flexibilities are considered small: in New Mexico a small rigid rotor was used, and for DanAero the elastic effects were found to be small (Schepers et al., 2021).
+All calculations are done for a rigid construction,

+- 130 since the effects from flexibilities are considered small: in New Mexico a small rigid rotor was used, and for DanAero the elastic effects were found to be small (Schepers et al., 2021).
 A detailed description of the BEM approach within the Aero-Module is beyond the scope of the current discussion, and can be found in Boorsma et al. (2012).
 Important for the current discussion is to distinguish between different types of inputs in the Aero-Module.
 The first type of inputs consists of external (operating) conditions, such as wind speed and air density.
-The second type consists of turbine specifications, such as the blade geometry.
-The third type consists of model parameters inherent to the BEM formulation, such as lift- and drag-polars, tip correction factors, yaw model parameters, etc. For the case of a rigid turbine, with a uniform inflow field, the main uncertainties in this third type (the BEM model parameters) mainly arise from (Abdallah et al., 2015):
+The second type consists of turbine specifications, such as the blade geometry. - 135 The third type consists of model parameters inherent to the BEM formulation, such as lift- and drag-polars, tip correction factors, yaw model parameters, etc. For the case of a rigid turbine, with a uniform inflow field, the main uncertainties in this third type (the BEM model parameters) mainly arise from (Abdallah et al., 2015): - Airfoil aerodynamics: The static airfoil data from wind tunnel experiments or from 2D airfoil codes, utilized as an input for the BEM simulations, have significant uncertainties and can be inaccurate (Bak et al., 2010). - Empirical models: Several empirical models such as dynamic stall models, 3D correction models, and Prandtl correction models are used to include unsteady and 3D effects in BEM models (Wang et al., 2016; Schepers, 2012).
+It is often the choice of a designer to select between different empirical models, which can suffer from modelling uncertainty.

-- Airfoil aerodynamics: The static airfoil data from wind tunnel experiments or from 2D airfoil codes, utilized as an input for the BEM simulations, have significant uncertainties and can be inaccurate (Bak et al., 2010). - Empirical models: Several empirical models such as dynamic stall models, 3D correction models, and Prandtl correction models are used to include unsteady and 3D effects in BEM models (Wang et al., 2016; Schepers, 2012).
-It is often the choice of a designer to select between different empirical models, which can suffer from modelling uncertainty. - In the current study we will focus on calibrating this third type of input parameters, i.e. the model parameters, in particular static airfoil data (lift, drag and moment polars) and yaw model parameters.
+In the current study we will focus on calibrating this third type of input parameters, i.e. the model parameters, in particular static airfoil data (lift, drag and moment polars) and yaw model parameters.
 However, we stress that the calibration framework that is presented here can be directly applied to the first and second type of uncertainties as well.

-In mathematical notation, these uncertainties will be captured in a vector of model parameters $\theta_M = (\theta{M,1},...,\theta{M,N{\theta}}) \in \mathbb{R}^{N{\theta}}$ , to be described in more detail in section 3.2.
-The Aero-Module for a certain wind turbine is denoted by $\mathcal{M}$ and returns a vector of outputs Y, depending on the (uncertain) model parameters $\theta_M$ and on the (given) value of the operating conditions $S_i$ :
+In mathematical notation, these uncertainties will be captured in a vector of model parameters $\theta_M = (\theta{M,1}, ..., \theta{M,N\theta}) \in \mathbb{R}^{N\theta}$, to be described in more detail in section 3.2.
+The Aero-Module for a certain wind turbine is denoted by \mathcal{M} and returns a vector of outputs Y, depending on the (uncertain) model parameters θ_M and on the (given) value of the operating conditions S_i :

+150

-$$Y_i = Y_i(\theta_M) = \mathcal{M}(\theta_M, \mathcal{S}i), \qquad i = 1, \dots, N_S, \tag{4}$$ where $N_S$ is the number of operating conditions.
+$$Y_i = Y_i(\theta_M) = \mathcal{M}(\theta_M, \mathcal{S}i), \qquad i = 1, \dots, N_S,$$

+(4)

+where N_S is the number of operating conditions.
 The output Y contains amongst others forces, moments, power, etc, which are generally time-dependent.
 Typically only a subset of the entire Aero-Module output, indicated as the quantity of interest Q, will be used to perform sensitivity analysis and calibration of the model.
 This will be further described in section 3.3.
-It should be stressed that $\theta_M$ , Y and Q are random vectors, each of which is associated with a joint probability density function.
+It should be stressed that θ_M , Y and Q are random vectors, each of which is associated with a joint probability density function.